drsusmitadas/mesalabs-day4-lab1/content/thursday/lab-2.md

 ![mesa output](/thursday/example_pgplot_lab2.png "Fig. 3: Screenshot of a pgstar window")

 ## Section 4: Convective Boundary Mixing
 Now, you are ready to focus on the physics of the problem!
-Convective boundary mixing refers to any mixing due to convective motions, happening just outside a convective region, in the adjascent stably stratified radiative region.
+Convective boundary mixing refers to any mixing due to convective motions, happening just outside a convective region, in the adjacent stably stratified radiative region.
 In this section, we will implement different scheme to model the PM region.
 The comparison between their impact on the period spacing, and size of the helium core, will be done in Section 5.

 ### Overshooting